TheCodeDaniel/flux/readme.md

 **Q: Can I skip the deployment prompt?**
 A: Yes!
 Use the `--skip-confirm` flag for CI/CD automation: `fluxm release android --track production --skip-confirm`

-**Q: What if my app version already exists in the store?**
-A: Flux Mobile CLI automatically checks for version conflicts BEFORE building.
-If a version exists, it will fail fast with a helpful error message suggesting the next available version.

 ### Android

 **Q: 403 permission error?**